Dr. Jessie Cavanaugh

 Beyond the research

-The sourcing trips, the bench work, and the Lab
+Sourcing trips, bench work, and the Lab

 She is also Scientific Director of the National Association for Holistic Aromatherapy and is regularly a speaker for NAHA conferences and at the Alliance of International Aromatherapists.
 Her public communication work focuses on research literacy for practitioners who work with botanical compounds.